SACtoday City Guide Work Banner

 • Map it out | If you’re like us and need to completely visualize a place before you step foot inside, these maps of the entire airport will be your saving grace.

-• Reminder | Starting May 7, 2025, you need a REAL ID to board commercial flights in the US.
+• Reminder | As of May 7, 2025, flyers now need a REAL ID or a passport to board commercial flights in the US.

 • Flight status | While we recommend staying updated via your respective airline, you can also check the airport’s dashboard for your flight status in a pinch.